ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Applying for Certificate Issuance

-The holder of an account key pair may use ACME to submit an order for a certificate to be issued.
+A client may use ACME to submit an order for a certificate to be issued.
 The client makes this request by sending a POST request to the server's new-order resource.
 The body of the POST is a JWS object whose JSON payload is a subset of the order object defined in